emaphp/eMapper/README.md

 **Custom namespaces**

 <br/>
 We can create customized namespaces by extending the *eMapper\SQL\StatementNamespace* class.
-Customized namespaces need to declare their id by calling the parent class constructor.
+Customized namespaces need to declare their id by calling their parent class constructor.

 ```php
 namespace Acme\SQL;